 When running the script it shows today’s date with the dd/mm format.

-C. The Output of Multiple Commands with Options and Arguments
+C. Setting the Output of Multiple Commands With Options and Arguments

 #!/bin/bash